ryneches/SuchTree/README.md

 Here, we use `SuchTree` to compare the topology of two trees built from the same 54,327 sequences using two methods : neighbor joining and Morgan Price's [`FastTree`](http://www.microbesonline.org/fasttree/) approximate maximum likelihood algorithm.
-Using a million randomly chosen pairs of leaf nodes, we look at the patristic distances in each of the two trees, plot them against one another, and compute correlation coefficients.
+Using one million randomly chosen pairs of leaf nodes, we look at the patristic distances in each of the two trees, plot them against one another, and compute correlation coefficients.